-Since April 2013, Canada is represented in Iraq by a new diplomatic mission in Baghdad, an office of Canada’s Embassy to the Hashemite Kingdom of Jordan and the Republic of Iraq in Amman.
-Its mission is to contribute to Canada’s economic prosperity through the expansion of the Canadian-Iraqi trade and investment relationship; to promote good governance, democracy, pluralism and respect for human rights in Iraq; and to support Canada’s contributions to effective global governance and international security.
+Since April 2013, Canada is represented in Iraq by a diplomatic mission in Baghdad, an office of Canada’s Embassy to the Hashemite Kingdom of Jordan and the Republic of Iraq in Amman.
+Its mission is to support Canada’s contributions to effective global governance and international security, including Canada’s contribution to the U.S.-led coalition of partner countries determined to degrade and defeat the so-called Islamic State in Iraq and Syria (ISIS); to promote good governance, democracy, pluralism and respect for human rights in Iraq; and to contribute to Canada’s economic prosperity through the expansion of the Canadian-Iraqi trade and investment relationship.
 Consular services to Canadians, as well as immigration services to visitors to Canada and international students, are delivered from Canada’s Embassy in Jordan.

 Iraq is represented in Canada by the Embassy of Iraq in Ottawa.

 Iraq’s transition to democracy has not been easy.
-Concerned by the upsurge in violence and the increased number of terrorist attacks, Canada is committed to working with Iraq to develop the country’s pluralistic federalism and to uphold its religious diversity.
+Since 2014, the country is grappling with a brutal terrorist insurgency.
+Canada is concerned by the upsurge in violence, which has led to a high rate of internal displacement and indiscriminate violence towards civilians, particularly religious and ethnic minorities.
+Canada is committed to working with Iraq to develop the country’s pluralistic federalism and to uphold its religious diversity.

-Commercial ties: Canadians have shown a high interest in Iraq’s economic development.
-In 2012, Iraq became Canada’s largest two-way trading partner in the Middle East, with bilateral trade amounting to 4.4 billion, a 166% increase from 2011.
-Canadian oil companies’ interests in Iraq are estimated at more than $750 million.
+Commercial ties: In 2014, Iraq was Canada’s second largest two-way trading partner in the Middle East, with bilateral trade amounting to $2.1 billion.
 Canadian private sector activities in Iraq benefit both the people of Iraq and Canadian citizens.
 Iraq’s natural resources and reconstruction efforts will continue to create significant business opportunities for Canadian companies.
-A Canada Trade Office, located in Erbil in 2014, will support the expansion of commercial ties between Canada and Iraq.
+A Canada Trade Office located in Erbil supports the expansion of commercial ties between Canada and Iraq.